ox-lang/ox/README.md

  4. [A spec for standard library language extensions](doc/modules.md)
  5. [A spec for implementation specific host interop](doc/interop.md)

+## Disclaimer

+Ox is vaporware.
+Like Rust, this is an unstable language that may undergo huge changes with no warning or consistency.
+Ox may or may not even exist.
+There may or may not be a working prototype in some language(s) included in this repository.
+While there is a spec mentioned above it will change potentially a lot depending on the extent to which I think I'm reinventing Haskell, Ocaml, Rust and tother existing language.
+Consequently this project may well be abandoned if I come to the conclusion that I've reinvented some existing language badly.

 ## License

 Copyright 2014 Reid "arrdem" McKenzie & contributors